RoyalIcing/Orb/site/readme.md

 Orb is a fresh way to write WebAssembly.
 Instead of choosing an existing language like C and mapping its semantics to WebAssembly, Orb starts with the raw ingredients of WebAssembly and asks “how can we make this more convenient to write?”.

 It achieves this by embracing the Elixir ecosystem at compile time.
-Elixir becomes a flexible preprocessor for WebAssembly.
+Elixir becomes a powerful preprocessor for WebAssembly.

 You get to use: